 Dennis currently serves on a number of boards, including those of Linfox, the National Capital Authority and his beloved Canberra Raiders.
 Dennis is also Patron of the RSPCA in the ACT.

-Director since 2019, Professor John Zichy-Woinarski is a conservation biologist, involved in research, management and policy.
+John has been a Director of AWC since 2019.
+He is a conservation biologist, involved in research, management and policy.
 John has authored and edited six books, and more than 250 scientific papers and book chapters.
 His work was recognised with the Eureka Prize for biodiversity research (2001), the Serventy Medal for life-time contribution to Australian ornithology (2001), the Northern Territory Chief Minister’s Award for Research and Innovation (2008), the Australian Natural History Medallion (2011), and the Society for Conservation Biology Distinguished Service Award (2013).